June 21, 2020

 In this context, losing one's life might mean: losing one's social status - becoming disgraced in the eyes of others - because one chooses to associate with those outside of one's social circle.
 Hanging out with the lowest and the least, enemies, or maybe even one's actual neighbours.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 65-66.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 65-66.

 Matthew 10:24-39 (NRSV)